 Latest news

-“Litigation costs” lawsuit hearing was held in November, 2025.
-It took seven years, but Orchard House lessees who refused to pay Westsea’s litigation billings have finally been heard in court.
-News of a recent precedent follows in the next item, and lawsuit details are laid out on the page Disputing WS’s Legal Billings.
+“Litigation costs” lawsuit hearing was held in November, 2025: It took seven years, and the B.C.
+Supreme Court-level decision is not yet issued, but Orchard House lessees who refused to pay Westsea’s litigation billings have finally been heard in court.
+News of a recent precedent on this issue follows in the next item, and the Orchard House lawsuit details are laid out on the page Disputing WS’s Legal Billings.

 “It’s time for legislation” a member of Cabinet said to me in a phone call on 25 November 2024.
 While we’re impatient, we at least know that our need for legislated protections is recognized by more than one member of the new B.C. government Cabinet.
 The issues affecting long-term residential lessees and details of the Province’s May 2024 public consultation can be read about on this site’s page: We need protection by statute!